zio/zio/docs/datatypes/contextual/index.md

 We can compose `serviceBuilderA` and `serviceBuilderB` _horizontally_ to build a service builder that has the requirements of both, to provide the capabilities of both, through `serviceBuilderA ++ serviceBuilderB`

-We can also compose sets of dependencies _vertically_, meaning the output of one service builder is used as input for the subsequent service builder, resulting in one service builder with the requirement of the first, and the output of the second: `serviceBuilderA >>> serviceBuilderB`.
+We can also compose service builders _vertically_, meaning the output of one service builder is used as input for the subsequent service builder, resulting in one service builder with the requirement of the first, and the output of the second: `serviceBuilderA >>> serviceBuilderB`.
 When doing this, the first service builder must output all the services required by the second service builder, but we can defer creating some of these services and require them as part of the input of the final service builder using `ZServiceBuilder.identity`.

 ## Defining Services in OOP